-Going on outdoor adventures is always better with your pup.
-Here are 7 Tips for Hiking with dogs, brought to you from Odie Pet Insurance.
-Read more now!
+Here are 7 Tips for Hiking with Dogs, brought to you from Odie Pet Insurance.

-Here are a few tips and things to consider that will make your hike that much better:
+Here are a few tips and things to consider that will make hiking with your dog that much better:

 - Prevent fleas & ticks with medication or a collar